rgalanakis/hostthedocs/README.rst

 FAQ
 ===

 I'm sure you have a lot of questions.
-Maybe I have answers?

 Who is Host the Docs for?
   The programmer in an enterprise environment,